edwinacunav/hiddenchest/README.md

 * A special module has been included, namely `HIDDENCHEST`.
 Its constants consist of `AUTHOR`, `VERSION`, `RELEASE_DATE`, and `DESCRIPTION`.
 * The constant `OS::NAME` will let Ruby scripts know if the current OS is either a Linux distro or Windows.
 * Expand RGSS1 tilesets to fill the enlarged screen and adapts the Window_Message settings to the increased screen resolutions.
+* While running Windows executables that had a resolution that matched the operating system's, the game would automatically run in fullscreen mode.
+That was not the case with Linux binaries.
+HiddenChest now supports this behavior on all platforms.
 * Implementation of window openness feature in RMXP games without affecting VX and VX Ace ones.
 It works in a different fashion in VX Ace like using a 0 through 100 value range while VX Ace requires a maximum value of 255.
 * There are 4 modes available to assign to the `self.open_mode` option, i.e.
     - nil or false or true - nothing ever happens